 Pro-Tip: Honoring someone at the event or having a special guest speaker often makes for a great new story that reporters will be interested in.

-As you can see, there are so many marketing tactics you can use to make your event a sold-out success!
+As you can see, there are many marketing tactics you can use to make your event a sold-out success!
 The key is starting early and enlisting help to make it happen.
-Your event committee, volunteers, board, and fellow colleagues can all play a significant role in selling tickets and building excitement to make it your best event ever.
+Your event committee, volunteers, board, and fellow colleagues can all play a significant role in selling tickets and building excitement to make it your best event ever, be it in-person, virtual, or a hybrid.